ome/omero-documentation/developers/Omero/Server.rst

    don't need to be hard-coded.

 -  Object-relational mapping (ORM) is the process of mapping relational tables to object-oriented classes.
-Currently Omero uses ((Hibernate)) to provide this functionality.
+Currently OMERO uses ((Hibernate)) to provide this functionality.
 ORM allows the developer to work in a known environment, here the type-safe world of Java, rather than writing difficult to debug sql.